czarek05/TheSloiks/README.md

 Manage budget with TheSloiks.

 ## Install the app with Docker on Linux (tested on Ubuntu 18.04)
-sudo is required.
+sudo is required. cd to the directory containing script `provision_first.sh`.
 Run script `provision_first.sh`.
-When the script is finished and the app is running, open new terminal and run script `provision_two.sh`.
+When the script is finished and the app is running, open new terminal, cd to the directory containing script `provision_second.sh` and run script `provision_second.sh`.
 Check if tests passed.
 The app should be available at http://0.0.0.0:8000/thesloiks/

 If the app was already installed and is turned off, it can be started with: